DataIntellectTech/TorQ/docs/dataaccess.md

 A test was performed to determine the performance of:

-- The `getdata` function with optimisation on
+- The `.dataaccess.getprocdata` function with optimisation on
-- The `getdata` function with optimisation off
+- The `.dataaccess.getprocdata` function with optimisation off
 - Raw kdb+ query

 ### Methodology